Small scale equidistribution of Hecke eigenforms at infinity: The variance of shifted convolution sums over a Hecke basis

 for any $N$, where $c_{m,n}$ and $d_{m,n}$ are real constants.
-In order to bound the term coming from the error-term above, we observe that all derivatives $g^{(m)}$ are supported in $K\cdot \supp(u)$ and we claim that, when $r_1,r_2$ satisfy \ref{one}--\ref{four}, we have the bound
+In order to bound the term coming from the error term above, we observe that all derivatives $g^{(m)}$ are supported in $K\cdot \supp(u)$ and we claim that, when $r_1,r_2$ satisfy \ref{one}--\ref{four}, we have the bound

 where $C_{W_1,W_2,m}=\prod_{i=1,2}\norm{W_i}_{m,\infty}A_{W_i}^m$.

 To see why the claim is true we observe from Leibniz' rule that $g^{(m)}(y)$ is bounded by an absolute constant (depending on $m$) times